 Advanced technology supports all aspects of campus operations; most appropriately, the delivery of the university's academic programs.
-Specifically, eight computer labs with both IBM and Macintosh hardware form the basis for instruction in information systems and business administration.
+Specifically, eight computer labs form the basis for instruction in information systems and business administration.
 Two language laboratories serve to enhance teaching effectiveness in the university's intensive/academic English courses.

-The BlackboardTM system is deployed to provide instructional support in all courses offered by the university, and students can access it from any location in the world where there is Internet connectivity.
+The BlackboardTM system is deployed to provide instructional support in all courses offered by the university, and students can access it from any location in the world where there is online access.